vrokx/Git-Assignment/Assignments/README.txt

-This folder contains all the files of asignments.
+This folder contains all the files of assignments.

-Some changes.
+Added html file in Assignments.